Italy backs down on 3 migrant ships, 4th heads to Corsica - NewsBreak

 Corsica, too, said it was prepared to do its part.

-“It’s a simple and a basic duty of humanity,” tweeted Gilles Simeoni, president of the executive council on the French Mediterranean island.
+“Corsica is ready to welcome, if necessary, the Ocean Viking in one of its ports,” said Gilles Simeoni, president of the executive council on the French Mediterranean island.
+“It’s a simple and a basic duty of humanity,” Simeoni said in a tweet.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.